-Program budgetary records Budget information for previous, current and ensuing fiscal year
+Program budgetary records

+Budget information for previous, current and ensuing fiscal year multiple agreements, both formal and informal (e.g., addenda and letters of mutual understanding).

 1-5 Arrangements with all sites not owned by the sponsoring institution where educational activity occurs must be formalized by means of current written agreements that clearly define the roles and responsibilities of the parties involved.